-Video marketing automation
+Online video marketing automation

 The most powerful way to include video in your marketing activities is to leverage automation.
 Automation can sit on top of a lot of the ideas we covered in the section above, but the difference is that automation sets up rules for the platform to follow and creates content for it to automatically send.
 It does require an investment in automation software, but it can save you hundreds of hours per year once you have it up and running.